informalsystems/hermes/guide/src/relayer.md

 Before we explain what is Hermes, we briefly describe what is a relayer.

 A **relayer** is an off-chain process responsible for relaying IBC datagrams between any two chains.
-The way it does so is by scanning chain states, building transactions based on this state, and submitting the transactions.
+The way it does so is by scanning chain states, building transactions based on these states, and submitting the transactions.

 A relayer is a central element in the IBC network architecture.
 This is because chain modules